 Your exclusive guide with itinerary, visas, money, weather and more!

 What our specialists say

-Cambodia is one of the safest and most fascinating tourist destinations in Asia.
-Our 10-day Cambodia Luxury Travel tour is designed for you to explore Phnom Penh and Siem Reap and be immersed in the rich history and colorful culture.
-Dine in the best restaurants of Cambodia which are highly recommended on Lonely Planet and Tripadvisor.
-Conclude this fantastic journey with 03 day beach vacation on the tropical Song Saa Private Island.
+Cambodia stands atop amongs the tourist destinations for luxury travel in Asia.
+Our 10-day Cambodia Luxury Travel tour is designed for you not only to explore Phnom Penh and Siem Reap; be immersed in the rich history and colorful culture but also dine in the best restaurants of Cambodia which are highly recommended on Lonely Planet and Tripadvisor.
+The highlights of this fascinating trip is the 03 day beach relaxation on the tropical Song Saa Private Island.

 Your request has been successfully delivered to our team, we will get back to you as soon as possible.

 Day 01: Phnom Penh Arrival

 Welcome to Phnom Penh, the bustling capital of Cambodia!
 Upon your arrival, our local guide and driver will be awaiting to provide you with a short transfer to your hotel for check in.

 Phnom Penh is located at the confluence of three rivers, the mighty Mekong River, Bassac River and Tonle Sap River.
 For a long time, it has been a vital trading hub for whole Cambodia and region.
 It was once considered as the “Gem” of Indochina with a nice riverside promenade and numerous beautiful Cambodian Buddhist wats, palaces and many colonial-era buildings where Asian and Western architecture meet in a fascinating way.

 Depend on your actual arrival time, some soft sightseeing for an orientation tour is suggested.